What Happens If You Get Into an Accident With an Expired License?

 Legal Consequences of Driving Without a License

-But of course there is no guarantee that you’re going to get a lenient officer.
-Instead, you might find that you get asked to step out of the vehicle and find an alternative means of transportation home.
-This is to prevent the ‘continuation’ of the offense and your car may be impounded to ensure you follow instructions.
-In this scenario, you will be charged for the cost of towing and impounding and this will be in addition to the cost of the ticket.
+But of course, there is no guarantee that you’re going to get a lenient officer.
+Instead, you might find that you are asked to step out of the vehicle and find an alternative means of transportation home.
+This is to prevent the ‘continuation’ of the offense.
+Your car may also be impounded to ensure you follow instructions.
+In this scenario, you will be charged for the cost of towing and impounding.
+This will be in addition to the cost of the ticket.

-What if You Have an Accident?
+What if You Have an Accident Without a License?

-If you have an accident however, then things become a little more complicated.
+If you have an accident, however, then things become a little more complicated.
 You might risk being sued and at the same time, you could find that your insurance company is unwilling to pay.

 First, you will face the consequences of driving without a license, which will include a fine and having your car impounded.
 Don’t expect leniency here: as you have demonstrated that you are potentially a hazard on the road, you can expect to face the full force of the law and the maximum charge.
 If the accident was your fault, then you will have points added to your record and these will be on top of the points that you receive for driving with an expired license.